Luisa González: 2025 presidential election

 In February 2024, González registered a pre-candidate for a second presidential campaign for the 2025 general election.
 She is running for the Citizen Revolution Movement (RC) nomination.
 In June 2024, Pichincha Province Prefect Paola Pabón announced she would also be running for the RC nomination, challenging González.
 The following month, a poll was conducted with González in the lead with 40.1% against President Daniel Noboa's 34.6%.
 In August 2024, Pabón ended her campaign, making González the sole presidential candidate for the RC nomination.
 On 10 August 2024, González became the official nominee of the Citizen Revolution Movement for the Presidency for the 2025 election.
 The party also named former Economy and Finance Minister Diego Borja as González's running mate.

 González secured the endorsement of the Pachakutik party after agreeing to 25 demands listed by the party.

 In the general election in February 2025, she advanced to the run-off against President Daniel Noboa, coming in second place after winning 43.97% of the vote.
 Two months later, González was defeated after winning 44% of the vote against Noboa's 55.7%.
 She refused to concede, alleging fraud without providing evidence.

+2029 presidential election

+On 27 June 2026, González stated that she does not rule out yet another presidential campaign for the 2029 election.

+2026 prefectural campaign

+On 23 January 2026, González was replaced by former Assemblywoman Gabriela Rivadeneira as President of the Citizen Revolution Movement during a party convention in Manta.
+She was subsequently assumed the role as Secretary of International Affairs of the party.
+After returning from a tour trip in Mexico on 26 April, González denied accusations that she is seeking political asylum there and announced her intentions to vie for the position of Prefect of Manabí for the 2026 local elections.
+On 27 June, she officially announced her pre-candidacy for the election with the AMIGO Movement selecting her as their nominee, she is running with Assemblyman Guido Mendoza as her Vice Prefect.